ricardotech/adturbo-api/README.md

 # AdTurbo API - Ads AI

-A RESTful API for AdTurbo, an SaaS platform that simplifies paid traffic management, optimization, and automation for Meta Ads.
+A RESTful API for AdTurbo, an SaaS platform that simplifies paid traffic management, optimization, and automation.

 ## Overview